itays123/pizza-awesome/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and programmed with passion by me.

+# Pizza Awesome

+This project is an online pizza shop, with a custom pizza-creation user interface.
+This project was created using the MERN stack - MongoDB, Express.js, React.js and Node.js

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run the built-in react script and a few pf my own:

 ### `npm start`